alfredomtx/user-management-api/README.md

 You can create your own instance of RabbitMQ using docker locally or, as I prefer, a cloud solution, and I recommend https://www.cloudamqp.com.
 It has free plans for hobby/development, and it's very easy to use.

+- `RabbitMQService.java` is the Publisher which send the messages to the queue.
+- `EmailConsumer.java` is the Subscriber which receive the queue messages and call `EmailService` to send the emails.

 ## Database